 Environmental consultants also offer support in species-specific work depending on their areas of expertise.
 This includes conducting species surveys and rolling out novel technologies in conservation work.

 Environmental consultancy jobs are readily available and very straightforward to apply for.
-It is also one of the few areas with a wildlife conservation jobs salary estimate that is consistent.
+It is also one of the few areas with a conservation jobs salary estimate that has been reliable over the years.

 10. Conservation Photographer and Filmmaker

 Do you like the idea of capturing nature in its raw beauty?
 Then consider becoming a conservation photographer or filmmaker.
 You can work with organizations as a resident photographer or on your own as a freelancer.